-In this exercise we will compare the vibrational spectrum of two molecules (methanol and benzene) computed with a static method (diagonalization of the dynamical matrix) and with molecular dynamics.
+In this exercise, we will compare the vibrational spectrum of two molecules (methanol and benzene) computed with a static method (diagonalization of the dynamical matrix) and with molecular dynamics.
 The spectra for methanol are available in this paper 10.1039/c3cp44302g.
 As in the last lectures, to make this exercise computationally feasible, we will use for MD the efficient Density Functional based Tight Binding (DFTB) method.
-It requires only a minima basis, but delivers nevertheless reasonable results due to an empirical correction term called repulsion potential.
+It requires only a minimal basis but delivers nevertheless reasonable results due to an empirical correction term called repulsion potential.

 1. Task: Computing vibrational spectra for methanol and benzene

-To compute the vibrational spectra, we need to first find a minimum energy structure for the systems.
-Here files optc6h6.xyz and optmet.xyz, present in exercise-10.1.tar.gz, are minimum energy structures.
-The geometry optc6h6.xyz will be the input for the vibc6h6.inp and optmet.xyz will be the input for the vibmet.inp.
+To compute the vibrational spectra, we first need to find a minimum energy structure for the systems.
+The files optc6h6.xyz and optmet.xyz, present in exercise-10.1.tar.gz, contain minimum energy structures.
+Geometry optc6h6.xyz will be the input for the vibc6h6.inp and optmet.xyz will be the input for the vibmet.inp.
 The following important section (present in the input files) computes the vibrational spectra.

 &VIBRATIONAL_ANALYSIS INTENSITIES NPROC_REP 16 DX 0.001 &PRINT &PROGRAM_RUN_INFO ON &END &END &END

 $ bsub -n 16 mpirun cp2k.popt -i vibmet.inp -o vibmet.out

 For the intensities, the derivative of the dipole along the normal modes is necessary (see lecture).
 So the moments are computed in the standard non-periodic fashion: